-An inter-vivos trust is a trust set up during the settlor's lifetime.
+An inter vivos trust is a trust set up during the settlor's lifetime.
 By contrast, a testamentary trust arises on and as a consequence of an individual's death, usually through provisions in a Will.

-A discretionary trust refers to a trust in which the trustees have the power to make certain decisions, such as when to make income and capital payments, beneficiaries to whom assets will be distributed, and the amount of distributions.
+A discretionary trust refers to a trust (inter vivos or testamentary) in which the trustees have the power to make certain decisions, such as when to make income and capital payments, which beneficiaries will receive distributions, and the amount of each distribution.

-By contrast, in a non-discretionary trust, the interests of the beneficiaries are fixed and the trustees have no discretion as to whom and when to make distributions.
+By contrast, in a non-discretionary trust, beneficiaries' interests are fixed and the trustees have no discretion as to whom and when to make distributions.
 Family trusts tend to be discretionary in nature because the various beneficiaries have different needs.
-By giving the trustees broad latitude to determine the timing and amount of payments, the trustees may be able to distribute payments in the best interest of the beneficiaries.
+By giving the trustees broad latitude to determine the timing and amount of payments, the trustees would be able to distribute payments in the best interests of the beneficiaries.